Article originally published July 28, 2014, updated Monday, August 21, 2023. Data researched and compiled by Kenneth

 Tornadoes….not frequent in the High Country, but you may be surprised at the number of watches and warnings issued over the years.

-According to records at the National Climatic Data Center, there have been four recorded tornadoes in the immediate area.
+There have been six recorded tornadoes in the immediate area.

 1965 – Avery County: A F2 tornado was documented on April 9, 1965, measuring in length .50 miles and 300 yards wide.
 Property damage was recorded at $25.0K

 1996 – Watauga County: A F1 tornado was documented on April 20, 1996, around 1 pm in the Tweetsie Railroad parking lot.
 Measuring in length .1 mile and 20 yards wide.
 1 of the 2 injuries reported was a man that suffered a broken rib after being lifted into the air by the tornado and then dropped.
 16 vehicles were damaged and property damage was recorded at $50.0K

 1998 – Zionville (Watauga County): A F0 tornado was documented on June 3, 1998, around 7:17 pm, measuring in length 2 miles and 60 yards wide.
 3-inch hail was reported along with the high winds.
 Large trees were reported down in Meat Camp and trees and tree limbs lead to power outages from 3.5 miles west of Zionville to 1 mile south of Todd.
 The report also says a few barns were destroyed.
 Property damage was recorded at $20.0K.
 Numerous trees were toppled throughout Wilkes County too, knocking down some power lines with 3300 people losing power.